Edwin Poots: Local and regional politics

 Poots served as a local government councillor on Lisburn City Council before being elected to the Northern Ireland Assembly in the 1998 election.

-He was a member of the Environment Committee and chaired the Committee of the Centre (Committee for the Office of the First and Deputy First Minister) in the 1998–2003 Assembly.
+During 2003 to 2024, Poots served on multiple Assembly committees.

 On 8 May 2007, he was appointed Minister of Culture, Arts and Leisure in the Northern Ireland Executive, a post he held until 9 June 2008, when a cabinet re-shuffle saw this post being reassigned to Gregory Campbell.
 He was subsequently made Deputy Mayor of Lisburn on 23 June 2008.

 On 1 July 2009, Poots was returned to the Executive as Minister of the Environment, in charge of the Department of the Environment.
 In May 2011, he was appointed as Minister of Health, Social Services and Public Safety.

 In June 2011, Poots fired his legal shotgun twice from his upstairs window as a warning to intruders on his property in Lisburn, who then fled.
 His family called the police and an investigation began.
 A DUP spokesman said "Given the risk to Mr Poots and his family, a legally held shotgun was safely discharged into the air by Mr Poots from within his house to alert the intruders that their presence was known."

 On 23 September 2014, Poots was replaced by Jim Wells as Minister of Health, Social Services and Public Safety.

 When devolution was restored on 11 January 2020, First Minister Arlene Foster appointed Poots as Minister of Agriculture, Environment, and Rural Affairs.
 Gordon Lyons served as the acting Agriculture Minister from 2 February to 8 March 2021 after Poots stood down temporarily for health reasons.